NCI-CGR/PLP_prediction_workflow/README.md

 ### Revisions to run AutoGVP
-As the orignal *AutoGVP* pipeline has not been designed and tested for hg19, we made some minor revisios in certain steps.
+As the original *AutoGVP* pipeline has not been designed and tested for hg19, we made some minor revisions in certain steps.

 #### Input VCF files
 There is no special requirement by AutoGVP for the VCF input files.
 We removed the original annotation and the format columns to reduce file size and avoid any conflict due to the existing annotations.
 This step has been builted in the workflow.